lorinbaum/lorinbaum.github.io/_posts/2024-06-22-tinygrad-dev-exploration.md

 `__slots__` lists the expected class attributes for fast access and memory savings [more](https://stackoverflow.com/questions/472000/usage-of-slots)
-`all()` is True of all arguments evaluate to True `WeakValueDictionary` for accessing values that can be garbage collected like the reference isn't there
+`all()` is True of all arguments evaluate to True `WeakValueDictionary` for accessing values that can be garbage collected like the reference isn't there if there is an argument in a function definition like `*`

 ### creating a Tensor